pivotal-cf/docs-build-service/installing.md

     Variables information:

-    - `my-build-service-installation-name` this is unique name for the installation.
+    - `my-build-service-installation-name` this is the unique name for the installation.
-    This name can be used after for upgrading Pivotal Build Service in the cluster `kubectl` is pointing to
+    This name can be used after for upgrading Pivotal Build Service in the cluster `kubectl` is pointing at
     - `BUILD_SERVICE_DOMAIN` is the domain name that will be used to target Pivotal Build Service.
     This domain should have been configured as the domain for the Ingress controller.
     - `PKS_CLUSTER_NAME` Name of the PKS cluster where Pivotal Build Service will be installed